alecmildenhall/JAYA/README.md

 After following the steps above (Build, Test), open index.html in a web browser to start the demo client for Fridge API.

 ## Run Demo Client
-Login with an email existing in the user table and click submit to view the foods and their respective quantities in your fridge.
-From here, the button "delete" can be used to delete a food item, "Add Food Item" can be used to update the quanitity of an existing item in the fridge or add a new item entirely, and "What Am I Missing?" can be used to generate a list of food items that are missing from your fridge (the food items that have less quanitity than their given core quantities).
+Login with an email existing in the user table and click submit to view the foods and their respective quantities in your fridge or create a new user with an empty fridge.
+From here, the button "delete" can be used to delete a food item, "Edit" to change the food or core quantity of an item, "Delete Account" to delete the account currently logged in, "Get Recipes" to generate recipes based off of 3 ingredients you can input or based on the current ingredients in your fridge, or "logout" to logout of the account.

 ## Test
 Install the Postman app or access Postman through your web browser [here](https://www.postman.com/downloads/).